FelipeRT98/YouTube-Date-Highlighter/README.md

 OR

-1. Download the compressed file from the latest release and extract it
+1. Clone this repository
 2. Go to the extension page of your browser
 3. Enable Developer mode
-4. Click "Load unpacked" and select the folder you extracted
+4. Click "Load unpacked" and select this repository folder
 5. Refresh YouTube (CTRL + SHIFT + R)

-## Build

-1. Go to the extension page of your browser

-2. Enable Developer mode

-3. Click Pack extension

-4. Choose your extension folder

-5. A .crx and a .pem file are created